 Live chat is becoming increasingly important.
 Around 79% of customers prefer using live chat to any other medium because it’s convenient and fast.
 Those stats are hardly surprising.
 Live chat lets your sales and customer service teams solve and answer customer issues very quickly.
 What’s more, if you also use chatbots, potential and existing clients can get the solutions they need in seconds.

 Also, recurring issues can be highlighted by your customer service team and forwarded to the product development or marketing team.
 Plus, the feedback that’s collected through live chat is very valuable since users who use live chat are worth 4.5 times more than those who don’t.

-You can have the live chat feature present all over your website, or just on specific pages, like help or pricing page.
+You can have the live chat feature present all over your website or just on specific pages, like the help or pricing page.
 Having the live chat option available on the pricing and payment pages could encourage potential customers to get in touch and solve issues that are preventing them from going ahead with the purchase.

 7. Implement Comment Boxes

 Comment boxes are text fields usually located at the bottom of a web page.
 Their purpose is to ask website visitors or product users if they have any suggestions or complaints about the page they’re on.
-With that data, you can improve your copy, content, and UX to the point where it’s easier to convert leads into customers, and address concerns.
+With that data, you can improve your copy, content, and UX to the point where it’s easier to convert leads into customers and address concerns.

 Why use comment boxes and not pop-up messages, though?
 After all, pop-up messages are more noticeable.

 Well, they are, but they’re also more intrusive and – for some people – interrupting and annoying.
 They can easily break the flow of a user’s actions, including making purchases or checking out your product features.